Eriksen returns to Danish squad after cardiac arrest

 The 30-year-old, who has been fitted with an implantable cardioverter defibrillator, has been selected to play in Denmark's friendlies against the Netherlands on March 26 in Amsterdam and against Serbia on March 29 in Copenhagen, the association said.

-Eriksen made his club comeback this month for English Premier League side Brentford.
+Eriksen made his club comeback on February 26 for English Premier League side Brentford.

 The Dane suffered a cardiac arrest in Denmark's opening game of the European Championships against Finland in Copenhagen on June 12.